-I’m a Celebrity 2020 line-up – all the confirmed contestants
+I’m A Celebrity 2020 line-up – all the confirmed contestants

-Who’s set to be heading down to a castle for series 20 of I’m a Celeb?
-Here are the 10 contestants confirmed so far
+Who’s set to be heading down to a castle for series 20 of I’m A Celebrity?
+Here are the 10 contestants confirmed for the gruelling challenge.

+The I’m A Celebrity… Get Me Out Of Here! celebrities are about to undergo one of the toughest challenges on TV.

+They are finally inside their (possibly haunted) residence in Gwyrch Castle in North Wales ready to face many a Bushtucker Trial as Ant and Dec watch on and try not to laugh at them struggling.

-The I’m A Celebrity…Get Me Out of Here contestants have now been confirmed and heading to historic Gwyrch Castle in North Wales will be Sir Mo Farah, Jessica Plummer, Bev Callard, AJ Pritchard, Vernon Kay, Hollie Arnold, Jordan North, Giovanna Fletcher, Victoria Derbyshire and Shane Richie.
+Sir Mo Farah, Jessica Plummer, Bev Callard, AJ Pritchard, Vernon Kay, Hollie Arnold, Jordan North, Giovanna Fletcher, Victoria Derbyshire and Shane Richie were all revealed as part of the I’m A Celebrity 2020 line-up on A Jungle Story, which looked back over the past 19 seasons of the hit ITV show.

-While 10 of the line-up for series 20 were confirmed, there are two spots still available as this year’s series will feature 12 celebrities in total.

-The announcement of the 10 celebrities came at the end of A Jungle Story, Ant and Dec’s retrospective of the highs and lows of 19 years of the series that is usually filmed in the jungle of New South Wales, Australia.
+Things are undoubtedly a little different this year, with the I’m A Celebrity filming location moving from Australia to Wales, but that won’t stop the fun.

+As we become familiar with the new set-up, get to know the I’m A Celebrity 2020 camp mates below.

 Shane Richie